ade8850/bybit-pnl-dashboard/README.md

 ```

 2. Your default browser will automatically open with the dashboard.
 If it doesn't, the terminal will show you the local URL (typically `http://localhost:8501`)

+3. Use the account selector in the sidebar to switch between different Bybit accounts

+### Data Management

+- Initial data load: When selecting an account for the first time, the dashboard automatically loads the last year of trading data
+- Weekly refresh: Use the "Refresh Week" button to update the last 7 days of data
+- Full reload: Use the "Load Year" button to reload an entire year of trading data

+Each account maintains its own separate cache of trading data.

 ## License